Updated July 14, 2023

 Let’s say you are opening a small business and you are reluctant to offer credit to customers, but there is a pro in offering the credit.
 That credit will be considered as accounts receivable, which will be converted into cash in the future; hence it is an asset that increases the value of your business.

 When a company provides some goods or services to the customers, then for the goods/services, the company issues an invoice to the customers.
-This amount is recorded as revenue in the income statement in accrual accounting, and if the amount is yet to be owed to the seller, then it is recorded as an asset in the balance sheet.
-This is an asset because it will be converted into cash in the near future.
-Usually, the amount is collected within a year; hence it is a current asset.
+This amount is recorded as revenue in the income statement in accrual accounting, and if the amount is yet to be owed to the seller, it is recorded as an asset in the balance sheet.
+This is considered an asset because the company will convert it into cash in the near future.
+Typically, the company collects the amount within a year.
+Hence it is a current asset.
 However, if, in some circumstances, the payment happens after 1 year, then it can be classified as a fixed asset.

 Why are Accounts Receivable an Asset

-An asset is an item or amount owed to the company and can be converted into cash in the future.
-For example, accounts receivable is generated when the company provides some goods/services to the customers, and the amount that pertains to those goods/services is still owed to the company.
-Since the company expects to receive this amount within a year, i.e. this accounts receivable will be converted into cash in the future; hence accounts receivable is classified as an asset.
-If, for some reason, the customer has defaulted into the payment, then this amount is offset by the allowance for doubtful accounts.
+An asset is an item or amount owed to the company that can be converted into cash.
+For example, accounts receivable are generated when the company provides some goods/services to the customers, and the amount that pertains to those goods/services is still owed to the company.
+Since the company expects to receive this amount within a year, i.e., these accounts receivable will be converted into cash in the future; hence accounts receivable is classified as an asset.
+If the customer defaults on the payment for some reason, then this amount is offset by the allowance for doubtful accounts.

 Do Accounts Receivable Count as Tangible Assets

-Tangible assets are usually the assets that are physically present, such as buildings, properties, laptops, etc. But stocks and cash are also classified as tangible assets, which means account receivables are also counted as tangible assets since they have a cash value that will be generated in the future.
+Tangible assets are usually the assets that are physically present, such as buildings, properties, laptops, etc. But stocks and cash are also classified as tangible assets, meaning account receivables are counted as tangible assets since they have a cash value that will be generated in the future.

 Is Net Accounts Receivable Current Asset

 Net Account receivable is the amount owed to the company after subtracting the amount that will likely never be received from the customer.
-This likely amount which will not be received from the customer is put into a contra asset account called “allowance for doubtful debts”.
-This amount is subtracted from gross accounts receivables to find out the net accounts receivable.
+This likely amount that will not be received from the customer is put into a contra-asset account called “allowance for doubtful debts”.
+This amount is subtracted from gross accounts receivable to determine the net accounts receivable.

-Since this net accounts receivables will also be converted into cash in less than one year, this can be considered a current asset.
+Since these net accounts receivables will be converted into cash in less than one year, this can be considered a current asset.

 Accounts receivable is one of the important concepts in the company’s books.
-By analyzing the accounts receivable, a user can estimate the credit policy of the company.
-Though it is good to have accounts receivable in the books, more receivables may indicate that the company is having difficulty collecting the money from customers or the company has a very lenient credit policy that needs to be looked upon.
+By analyzing the accounts receivable, a user can estimate the company’s credit policy.
+Though it is good to have accounts receivable in the books, more receivables may indicate that the company is having difficulty collecting money from customers or has a very lenient credit policy that needs to be considered.
 Since it is an asset, a company should not shy away from giving credit to customers but be sure that it is collecting these receivables efficiently.

 This is a guide to Is Accounts Receivable an Asset.
-Here we also discuss the introduction and is net accounts receivable current asset along with an explanation.
+Here we also discuss the introduction, net accounts receivable current asset, and an explanation.
 You may also have a look at the following articles to learn more –